Acupuncture for IVF

 Supporting the body through one of fertility’s most demanding journeys

-For many patients, acupuncture becomes part of IVF not because something is ‘wrong’, but because IVF asks so much.
+Hormonal stimulation, precise intervention, repeated anticipation and prolonged uncertainty place exceptional demand on the body’s internal systems.
+For many patients, acupuncture becomes part of IVF not because something is “wrong”, but because IVF asks so much.

 — Johnny Childs